 And he had, once.
 He’s examined this from every possible angle, and he knows the truth: he did love her.
 It was a pale shadow of what he felt for Sherlock, a mere flicker compared to the raging fire Sherlock lit in his heart; but she was there when Sherlock wasn’t, when he died, when he left John broken and alone, and he had truly loved her for it.

-John had loved her once, and she betrayed him.
+John loved Mary, once upon a time.
+Then she betrayed him.

 The betrayal, in the end, is what hurts the most.
 It’s lodged like a bone in his throat, something he cannot swallow down.
 The betrayal is what he can never forgive, no matter what carefully-crafted non-apology he may offer in words.